TRON-Bioinformatics/EasyFuse/README.md

 ### EasyFuse output format description

 EasyFuse creates three output files per run.
-The files *Sample_Name*_fusRank_1.csv, *Sample_Name*_fusRank_1.pred.csv and *Sample_Name*_fusRank_1.pred.all.csv for each batchsample in the `FusionSummary` folder.
+The files *Sample_Name*_fusRank_1.csv, *Sample_Name*_fusRank_1.pred.csv and *Sample_Name*_fusRank_1.pred.all.csv for each batch sample in the `FusionSummary` folder.
 Within the files each line describes a candidate fusion transcript.
-The file *Sample_Name*_fusRank_1.csv contains all annotated features, while files .pred.csv and .pred.all.csv additionally also contain the prediction propability assigned by the EasyFuse model as well as the assigned prediction class (*positive* or *negative*).
+The file *Sample_Name*_fusRank_1.csv contains all annotated features, while files .pred.csv and .pred.all.csv additionally also contain the prediction probability assigned by the EasyFuse model as well as the assigned prediction class (*positive* or *negative*).
 The file .pred.all.csv contains information on all considered fusion transcripts, while the file .pred.csv contains only those with a *positive* assigned prediction class.

 **The following table shows an example of the .pred.all.csv file.**